-The Western Canadian Music Alliance is an organization created by the Music Industry Associations (MIA’s) of British Columbia, Alberta, Saskatchewan, Manitoba, The Northwest Territories, the Yukon Territory, and Nunavut, to promote and celebrate western Canadian music.
+The Western Canadian Music Alliance is an organization created by the Music Industry Associations (MIA’s) of British Columbia, Alberta, Saskatchewan, Manitoba, The Northwest Territories, and the Yukon Territory to promote and celebrate western Canadian music.

 Every year the event is held in a different western Canadian city on a rotational basis.
-This year, the event will be held in Winnipeg, MB, from Sept 30 - Oct 4, 2020.
+This year, the event will be held online, September 25 - October 9, 2020.
+The 2021 BreakOut West event will be held in Winnipeg, MB, from Sept 30 - Oct 4, 2020.
 BreakOut West is comprised of a four-day music conference, a three-night multi-genre music festival.

 BreakOut West is where industry gathers to celebrate, develop and support best western Canadian artists, which are developing sustainable careers of national and international scope.
 BreakOut West is viewed on a national basis as an integral component, not just of a western Canadian artist’s development but of the Canadian music industry as a whole.

 From 1995 to 1999, the music industry associations of Manitoba, Alberta, and Saskatchewan joined forces to stage a yearly independent music festival and conference known as the All Indie Weekend.
 The success of these events led the three music industry associations to form the Prairie Music Alliance Inc. (May1999), a federally incorporated not-for-profit organization, who would host Prairie Music Week until 2002.

 In January 2003, the Prairie Music Alliance Inc. united with the music industry associations of British Colombia and the Yukon forming the Western Canadian Music Alliance Inc. (The Northwest Territories joined in 2009).